qteatime/kate/README.md

 For alternative installation options and how to build Kate from source, please refer to the [Kate installation instructions](https://kate.qteati.me/docs/user/manual/intro/install.html).

+## Ecosystem

+Kate provides tools for making or porting games to the console.
+Together these tools constitute the "Kate Ecosystem", and are generally available under the `ecosystem/` folder in this repository.
+You can build all of them into cartridges by running `node make ecosystem:all`.

+- [**Kate Importer**](ecosystem/importer/): A tool that allows installing and running games made for other platforms in Kate, using emulation.

+- [**Kate Command-line Tools**](packages/kate-tools/): A set of command-line tools for making and publishing Kate cartridges.

 ## Examples

 See the `examples/` folder in this repository for some example games.
 You can build all of them into cartridges by running `node make example:all`.
+Example cartridges have their own licences (usually more permissive than Kate's).

 - [**Hello, from Kate**](examples/hello-world/): A hello-world type demo that shows what keys you're pressing (uses the input API).